Interval Exercise for COPD and Sleep Apnea

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is interval exercise safe for people with COPD and sleep apnea?
+What prior data suggests that this exercise protocol is safe for individuals with COPD and sleep apnea?

 Madalina Macrea, MD PhD